alenacerna/Azja-and-Alena-CMPUT-191-Assignment-3/_posts/2024-12-01-Assignment-3.md

 ![image](https://github.com/user-attachments/assets/f7c151e0-2550-42c5-b39f-a0785542d9d5)

-We joined the table with GDP and the price differences in CAD for each country and dropped the unnecessary data in order to graph it more simply.
+We joined the table with the GDP per capita for each country and their price differences in CAD and dropped the unnecessary data in order to graph it more simply.
 We also then sorted the GDP from largest to smallest to see if we could visually see a pattern in the data.

 ![image](https://github.com/user-attachments/assets/c4402182-324e-479b-b447-42f9115bf99a)